SeunMatt/spring-blog/readme.md

 - how to indicate a post is to be featured
 - add preview to the backend for posts when created
 - Blog search
+- handle 404 exception (500)
+- make exception to log errors

 What is left to be done
 -----------------------
-- handle 404 exception (500)
-- make exception to log errors
+- connect to and use PostgresSQL
 - move to deployment

 Deployment